 From Loch Awe station we travel along the shore of the Loch and through the Pass of Brander.

-The train began to slow as we entered the village of Taynuilt.
+The train began to slow as we approached Taynuilt station.

 The countryside has become a patchwork of small farms and green rolling hills with mountains as a distant backdrop.

-Taynuilt is perhaps the largest settlement we have visited since leaving Helensburgh – and it is still just village.
+Taynuilt is perhaps the largest settlement we have visited since leaving Helensburgh – and it is still just a small village.

 On the north side of the village are the well preserved remains of an iron furnace which was founded in 1753 by Cumbrian iron masters attracted by the abundant trees in the area for making charcoal.
 At its height the furnace produced 700 tonnes of pig iron some of which was used as cannon balls in the Napoleonic Wars.